-PSHEE is provided through a combination of:
+PSHE is provided through a combination of:

-- 1) Discreet curriculum time.
-Each class is timetabled specific slots in the timetable for the teaching of PSHEE and Citizenship. - 2) Specific PSHEE and Citizenship objectives are delivered through cross curricular links with other subjects.
-The PSHEE curriculum lends itself particularly well to links with Religious Education (religious and moral beliefs and relationships), English (emotional literacy; discussion and debate; enquiry and communication; the media etc), Maths, (financial capability; counting and sharing; data handling), Science, (drugs; sex, health; safety and the environment; ethical issues).
-Design Technology

-(health and safety; use of technology, sustainable development), ICT (email, e-safety and the internet), Geography (topical issues concerning the environment and sustainable development), Music & Drama (making the most of their abilities), PE (health and safety, development of social skills).

-- 3) Circle time is an important part of our PSHEE curriculum and gives children the opportunity to discuss matters that are personal and important to them in a safe and supportive environment.
+- Discreet curriculum time.
+Each class is timetabled specific slots in the timetable for the teaching of PSHE and citizenship. - Specific PSHE and citizenship objectives are delivered through cross curricular links with other subjects.
+The PSHE curriculum lends itself particularly well to links with Religious Education (religious and moral beliefs and relationships), English (emotional literacy; discussion and debate; enquiry and communication; the media etc), Maths, (financial capability; counting and sharing; data handling), Science, (drugs; sex, health; safety and the environment; ethical issues).
+Design Technology (health and safety; use of technology, sustainable development), ICT (email, e-safety and the internet), Geography (topical issues concerning the environment and sustainable development), Music & Drama (making the most of their abilities), PE (health and safety, development of social skills, gender issues).
+Class teachers have identified cross-curricular links on year group curriculum maps. - Circle time is an important part of our PSHE curriculum and gives children the opportunity to discuss matters that are personal and important to them in a safe and supportive environment.
 Each class has a system to communicate any 'worries' the children may have.
-For example, the primary classes have a 'worry box'. - 4) Through whole school activities, for example weekly assemblies, where there is a moral theme and where children are given rewards for outstanding work and behaviour through the week.
+For example, the primary classes have a 'worry box'. - Through whole school activities, for example weekly assemblies, where there is a moral theme and where children are given rewards for outstanding work and behaviour through the week.
 At the end of each term, cups and books are awarded for academic achievement and for effort and contribution to the school.
-At the same time, pupils who are leaving are given Luggage Labels so that they will return to Fairley House in the future to tell of their success. - 5) Whole school celebration or awareness days are recognised and are embedded into the curriculum, such as Black History Month and Dyslexia Awareness Week.
-These may be the theme for assemblies, a unit of work or off-timetable, special activities. - 6) Involving pupils in the wider community through fundraising events.
+At the same time, pupils who are leaving are given Luggage Labels so that they will return to Fairley in the future to tell of their success. - Involving pupils in the wider community through fundraising events.

-Opportunities for Spiritual, Moral, Social and Cultural Education and British Values
+4. Opportunities for Spiritual, Moral, Social and Cultural Education and British Values

 Personal, Social, Health and Economic Education provides a vital foundation for enabling pupils to deal with the spiritual, moral, social and cultural issues they face as citizens.
-Within our PSHEE curriculum we provide a range of opportunities for spiritual, moral, social and cultural development for example children consider and respond to questions concerning the meaning and purpose of life.
+Within our PSHE curriculum we provide a range of opportunities for spiritual, moral, social and cultural development; for example, children consider and respond to questions concerning the meaning and purpose of life.
 We help them to recognise the difference between right and wrong through the study of moral and ethical questions.
 We enhance their social development by helping them to build a sense of identity in society.
 Children explore issues of religious faiths and values and, in so doing, they develop their knowledge and understanding of the cultural context of their own lives.

-British values are embedded in the ethos of PSHEE department and is an essential part of the curriculum.
+British values are embedded in the ethos of PSHE planning and is an essential part of the curriculum.

-Democracy
+• Democracy

-Pupils are actively encouraged to make choices in PSHEE, knowing that they are in a safe and supportive environment.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example as part of the school council.
+Pupils are actively encouraged to make choices in PSHE, knowing that they are in a safe and supportive environment.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example by taking part in the school council in Lambeth Road and the Student leadership team in Causton Street.

-Rule of law
+• Rule of law

-To encourage and promote good behaviour, attitude and work, we use the FHS behaviour policies for Lambeth Road and Causton Street.
-This is further promoted through discussions on current affairs and trips such as the Citizenship trips to Parliament.
+To encourage and promote good behaviour, attitude and work, we use the Fairley House School behaviour policies for Lambeth Road and Causton Street.
+This is further promoted through discussions on current affairs and trips such as the citizenship trips to Parliament.

-Individual liberty and mutual respect
+• Individual liberty and mutual respect